gary-rowe/multibit-merchant/docs/1-Architecture.md

 ### Independent of frameworks

-The architecture does not depend on the existence of some library of feature laden software.
+The architecture does not depend on the existence of some library of feature-laden software.
 This allows you to use such frameworks as tools, rather than having to cram your system into their limited constraints.
+A framework should support, not enclose.

 ### Easy to test

-The business rules can be tested without the UI, Database, Web Server, or any other external element.
+The business rules can be tested without the UI, database, web server, or any other external element.

 ### No fixed UI